Sabinoso Wilderness: Public access

 Sabinoso Wilderness Area is surrounded by privately owned land and initially had no route for public access.
 About a dozen state-owned parcels of land adjoin Sabinoso, but they are themselves also "landlocked," entirely surrounded by privately owned property.

 In 2016 the Wilderness Land Trust, financed by the Wyss Foundation, purchased the 4080 acre Rimrock Rose Ranch for $3,150,000 with the goal of enabling public access to the area.
-The environmental evaluations needed before visitors would be allowed to enter the park, were estimated to require up to a year to complete, and were made available for public comment as of August 2016.
+The environmental evaluations needed before visitors would be allowed to enter the wilderness, were estimated to require up to a year to complete, and were made available for public comment as of August 2016.

-In August 2016, The Bureau of Land Management proposed to accept a donation of 3,314 acre of the Rimrock Rose Ranch for addition to the Wilderness Area.
+In August 2016, the Bureau of Land Management proposed to accept a donation of 3,314 acre of the Rimrock Rose Ranch for addition to the Wilderness Area.
 The BLM proposed to purchase the remaining 786 acre of the ranch, as well as 766 acre of inholdings.
 They also plan to cancel two allotments for livestock grazing to alleviate the impact on the sparse riparian environments.
 The transfer of the land was finalized in 2017.

 The Wilderness became open to the public on November 10, 2017, accessible from an improved dirt road along San Miguel County Road C51A.
 Ryan Zinke, the United States Secretary of the Interior stated "the Sabinoso Wilderness Area is finally open and accessible to hunters and all members of the public for the first time ever."

 On July 17, 2021, Secretary of the Interior Debra Haaland accepted a donation of 9,855 acres, which both increased the size of the designated wilderness area by about 50% and provided for a second public access point.